sohonisaurabh/XT-Summit-Behavioral-Cloning-using-Deep-Learning/README.md

   After around 20 epochs, the loss recorded was minimal and the model was converged.
 This model was then connected to the simulator and the car was driven in autonomous mode on track 1.
-In spite of having different elements in the background (such as rocks, trees, bright sunlight, water, etc.), variations in the road (tar road and cemented road) and variations in the edges of the track (stripped edges, muddly edges, solid edges), the car did not leave the track for any portion and remained close to the center of the track for most of the time.
+In spite of having different elements in the background (such as rocks, trees, bright sunlight, water, etc.), variations in the road (tar road and cemented road) and variations in the edges of the track (stripped edges, muddy edges, solid edges), the car did not leave the track for any portion and remained close to the center of the track for most of the time.
 Also, when tried to pull the car away from the track by entering manual mode, the car quickly recovered back and continued its path.
 This is demonstrated in this ['Behavioral Cloning - Track 1'](https://www.youtube.com/watch?v=X_19YM5A-Bc)